-A student who receives a "D" (including "D+," "D," and "D-") or "F" grade at the end of any semester will be withdrawn from any continuing classes and may not enroll in SVCTE for the subsequent semester.
+A student who receives a "D" or "F" grade at the end of any semester will be withdrawn from any continuing classes and may not enroll in SVCTE for the subsequent semester.

 Scheduling

 Schedule changes are initiated by the district high school counselor, as SVCTE does not determine student schedules.
 Students should contact home high school counselors, as only they can initiate schedule changes.